xmos/fwk_rtos/README.md

 This Software is subject to the terms of the [XMOS Public Licence: Version 1](https://github.com/xmos/fwk_rtos/blob/develop/LICENSE.rst)

-Third party copyrighted code is specified in the XCORE SDK [Copyrights and Licenses](https://github.com/xmos/xcore_sdk/blob/develop/doc/copyright.rst).
+Third party copyrighted code is specified in the fwk_rtos [Copyrights and Licenses](https://github.com/xmos/fwk_rtos/blob/develop/doc/copyright.rst).